[Opinion] The AI Act — a breach of EU fundamental rights charter?

 The decision-making based on our putative emotions inferred by the AI from face or voice ('what the body would say') threatens our fundamental rights' heritage: the dream of our parents, which became somehow reality after the Second World War, and that we should carefully entrust to our children.

-The trilogue agreement on the AI Act will be voted by the parliament's internal market committee on Tuesday (13 February) and by the plenary in April as final steps to adopt the text
+The trilogue agreement on the AI Act will be voted by the parliament's internal market committee on Tuesday (13 February) and by the plenary in April as final steps to adopt the text.

 Author bio

-This op-ed is written by an EU civil servant who wishes to remain anonymous to avoid any attribution of this personal opinion to his or her institution
+This op-ed is written by an EU civil servant who wishes to remain anonymous to avoid any attribution of this personal opinion to his or her institution.
+Their real identity is known to the editors of EUobserver.

 Disclaimer